 The Company prohibits the use of all forms of forced labour and any form of human trafficking as set out in the Employee Code of Conduct.
-We have a number of procedures in place in relation to our employees to proactively manage any risk, including robust recruitment processes in line with employment laws and a whistleblowing helpline which employees are encouraged to use to report any concerns.
+We have a number of procedures in place in relation to our employees to proactively manage any risk, including robust recruitment processes in line with employment laws and a confidential third party operated “Speak-Up” helpline operating across our business which employees and third party workers are encouraged to use to report any concerns.

 As part of our own business we supply temporary personnel to a number of clients.
-We take our obligations seriously in this respect and have well established and audited procedures to ensure that those temporary workers are protected from the risks of modern slavery and:
+We take our obligations seriously in this respect and have well established and audited procedures to ensure that those temporary workers are protected from the risks of modern slavery.
+We ensure that temporary workers:

-- have a right to work in the UK for the duration of their assignment.
-This involves asking the individual direct to view their relevant identity documentation.
+- have a right to work the duration of their assignment.
+This involves asking the individual directly to view their relevant identity documentation.
 A delay in providing proof of identity and/or associated right to work documentation might indicate a modern slavery issue and would be escalated appropriately;

 - take relevant references to ensure the individual is hired in a role that they have both the qualifications and experience to undertake;